 - The Wareable guide to smart home etiquetteWho knew futuristic homes would be such a minefield of manners?

-- Our pick of the recipesIFTTT blends your tech to supercharge your smart home – here's the top recipes
+- Our pick of the recipesIFTTT blends your tech to supercharge your smart home – here are the top recipes

 - Build the ultimate smart home gymHow to create the perfect connected workout domain